 She laughed, full-mouthed.

-The Italian woman in black next to her shifted her weight.
-She had been snoring softly, but now stopped.
+The Italian woman in black between them shifted her weight.
+She had been gurgling snoring quietly, but now stopped.
 The blonde turned back to Tony.

 “Oh, wait, this is my favorite song by Pat Boone,” she said suddenly.